Keto BBQ Chicken Tostada

 I started making these BBQ chicken tostadas on nights when I had leftover rotisserie chicken sitting in the fridge and zero motivation to cook a real dinner.
 Ten minutes from fridge to table, and my family thinks I put in effort.
 That’s the kind of recipe I come back to.

-BBQ sauce is one of those flavors I keep reaching for when I want to shake things up.
-I’ve used it in place of pizza sauce for my BBQ pulled pork pizza, stirred it into meatloaf for a BBQ cheeseburger meatloaf, and now these keto tostadas are in the regular rotation.
-The tangy sweetness of a good homemade BBQ sauce against melted cheddar and crispy tortilla just works.
+BBQ sauce is one of those flavors I keep reaching for when I want to mix things up on weeknights.
+I’ve tossed it on pulled pork, used it in place of pizza sauce, stirred it into meatloaf, and now these tostadas have joined the rotation alongside my keto white chicken enchiladas as a go-to dinner.
+The tangy sweetness of sugar-free BBQ sauce against melted cheddar and crispy tortilla just works.

-Here’s what I love about this low carb tostada recipe: you probably already have everything you need.
-Shredded chicken (rotisserie is my move), a low carb tortilla, BBQ sauce, cheese, red onion.
+Here’s what I love about this recipe: you probably already have everything you need.
+Shredded chicken (rotisserie is what I always reach for), a low carb tortilla, BBQ sauce, cheese, red onion.
 That’s it.
 I’ve made these with canned chicken in a pinch and they still came out great.
 Not my proudest kitchen moment, but I’m being honest.

 The key is getting that tortilla crispy.
 I bake mine at 350 for about 6-8 minutes, but I’ve also thrown them on the grill when we’re already cooking outside.
-The grill version picks up a little char and smoke that pairs so well with the bbq chicken.
-If you’re into other keto Mexican recipes, try my chicken taquitos or this keto crunchwrap for another weeknight win.
+The grill version picks up a little char and smoke that pairs so well with the BBQ flavor.
+In the air fryer, I go 350 for about 6 minutes, but if yours runs hot, start checking at 4.
+If you’re looking for more Mexican-inspired dinners, try my sheet pan chicken fajitas or this keto crunchwrap for another weeknight win.

 One thing I’ve learned after making these dozens of times: don’t skip the red onion.
 I know it seems like a small detail, but that sharp bite against the sweet BBQ sauce and melted cheese is what makes the whole thing come together.
+Thin slices work best so you get a little crunch in every bite.
 I also like adding a squeeze of lime and some pickled jalapenos when I want more kick.
-My husband loads his up with sour cream and avocado, which honestly turns it into a full meal.
+My husband loads his up with sour cream and avocado, which turns it into a full meal.

 Ingredients